lit-mod-viz/narrative-time-space/annotator-guidelines.md

 - To mark a change in space, use the symbol $.
 - To mark a simultaneous change in time and space, use either @$ or $@.

 Markup can be done in-line within the plain text document sent by the moderators.
+To submit your results, save the completed file and attach it in an email to the moderators.

 Markers should only be placed between two sentences.
 Insert a marker between sentences A and B if sentence B begins in a new temporal or spatial location from sentence A. In some cases, the sentence boundary conceals an implicit "jump" from one location to the next.
 In other cases, sentence A may function as a fluid transition out of the previous location, and B may be a transition into the new one.